What is a charter school?

 Gateway is located at 2501 Centerville Road, Wilmington, DE 19808.
 The school building is immediately adjacent to the St. Catherine of Siena church.

-Gateway has six grades -- grades 3 through 8.
+Gateway has seven grades -- grades KN, 3 through 8.
 Our class sizes have ranged from 12 to 15 students, with slight variations in some years depending on annual enrollment numbers per grade.
-Gateway is adding grades K,1 and 2 and is now accepting applications for students entering Kindergarten in school year 2022-2023.
+Gateway is adding grades K,1 and 2 and is now accepting applications for students entering Kindergarten and First grade in school year 2023-2024.

 For additional information, see our school profile: https://reportcard.doe.k12.de.us/detail.html#aboutpage?scope=school&district=92&school=543